unix196/saltstack_clickhouse_users/Readme.md

 where notEmpty(user)
 GROUP BY initial_user, user;
 ```
-This query can provide information for migration from xml to user mode in existing Clickhouse installation.
+This query can provide information for migration from xml to sql mode in existing Clickhouse installation.

 | initial_user |	user |	op |